 So, how much energy storage do we need to completely clean up the electric grid and make this possible?
 The various applications of energy storage systems, including energy shifting, peak shaving, residential and commercial storage, and more, all demand a certain duration of hours (in some cases, days or weeks) of energy storage capacity.

 US researchers suggest that by 2050, approximately 930 gigawatts (GW) of power and six and a half hours of capacity will be needed to fully cover demand for electricity in the United States in order to provide 94% of electricity from renewable sources.
 930GW and six and a half hours of capacity comes out to 6 terawatt hours (TWh) of energy storage capacity.
-For reference, today there is currently 4,631 megawatts, or 4.6 gigawatts of energy storage deployed to the United States grid.
-This means we need more than 200 times the energy storage capacity we have today to fully decarbonize the electric grid.
+For reference, at the end of 2022 there were 11,053 megawatts, or 11 gigawatts, of energy storage deployed to the United States grid.
+This means we need more than eighty-five times the energy storage we have today to fully decarbonize the electric grid.

 This is a daunting task, and it means we need to explore low-cost opportunities to deploy as much storage as possible.
 High costs and safety (needing appropriate permitting and siting for energy storage projects) have been the largest barriers to date towards increased deployment of storage.
 Fortunately, alternative energy storage solutions are coming online that leverage fundamental low-cost and safety, such as the batteries being developed here at AlsymTM Energy.